mycodeplug/dzcb/doc/WALKTHROUGH.md

 From the list of repositories, select your new fork ("shiney-new-codeplug" in this example), and click "Clone youruser/your-codeplug".

-Next, nhoose where to download the repository, or keep the defaults.
+Next, choose where to download the repository, or keep the defaults.

 <img src="./walkthrough/github-desktop-clone.png">